Nominate Your Team Teach Connect Organisation Admin Today

 Articles Supporting When Individuals Become Withdrawn

-We all have times when we feel overwhelmed; when engaging with the outside world proves challenging.
-In such instances, we may choose to disconnect from others for a short while, giving ourselves time to reflect, regroup and recalibrate.
+We all have times when we feel overwhelmed, and in such instances, we may choose to disconnect from others for a short while, giving ourselves time to reflect, regroup, and recalibrate.

 However, for some individuals, prolonged and persistent periods of withdrawal can hint at more serious underlying issues which need to be addressed.

 In many cases, withdrawal is a natural response to feeling anxious, overwhelmed, depressed, fearful, angry or rejected.
-Difficult situations, environments or relationships can trigger these emotions which, in turn, drive our behaviour, resulting in us withdrawing – physically, emotionally and socially.
+Difficult situations, environments, or relationships can activate these emotions which, in turn, drive our behaviour, resulting in us withdrawing – physically, emotionally and socially.

 Withdrawal can also be a reaction to trauma: individuals who have been abused or neglected, and who suffer from C-PTSD or PTSD, might use detachment as a means of survival, habitually self-isolating to protect themselves from further suffering.